Divi theme and page builder interface showing layout editing in WordPress

 Divi Theme

-Divi is the flagship theme from Elegant Themes – sometimes called a “mega theme” because it’s designed to handle virtually any website type without being specific to just one niche.
-You can use it to build a travel blog, a news site, a professional services page, an eCommerce store, or an agency portfolio – all with the same theme.
+Divi is the flagship theme from Elegant Themes.
+It’s sometimes called a “mega theme” because it’s designed to handle virtually any website type without being niche-specific.
+You can use it to build a travel blog, a news site, a professional services page, an eCommerce store, or an agency portfolio, all with the same theme.

 Divi is accessible to users of all technical levels.
 Installation works like any other WordPress theme, no coding knowledge is required, and it’s functional right after activation.
-It doesn’t need extra setup to get a working site – unlike some frameworks that require template configuration before they’re usable.
+It doesn’t need extra configuration to get a working site, unlike some frameworks that require template setup before they’re usable.

-What separates Divi from most WordPress themes is that it includes its own page builder – Divi Builder – so you don’t need to purchase a separate tool like Visual Composer or Beaver Builder alongside it.
+What separates Divi from most WordPress themes is that it includes its own page builder, Divi Builder, so you don’t need to purchase a separate tool like Visual Composer or Beaver Builder alongside it.
 Everything needed to build and customize your site comes in the single Divi purchase.
+This is the primary reason Divi’s pricing looks competitive when compared against a theme plus a separate page builder — you’re paying for both in one transaction.

 Features of Divi